-In accordance with our pay-for-performance philosophy, under which the Company's under performance is reflected in the named executive officers' compensation, the compensation committee determined that none of the PSUs granted in 2018, 2019, or 2020 were earned or vested because our Company's performance was below the financial threshold goals.
-In addition, all outstanding stock options held by the named executive officers were underwater as of December 31, 2022.
+In accordance with our pay-for-performance philosophy, under which the Company's under performance is reflected in the named executive officers' compensation, the compensation and talent committee determined that none of the PSUs granted in 2018, 2019, 2020 or 2021 were earned or vested because our Company's performance was below the performance goal thresholds.
+In addition, a majority of outstanding stock options held by the named executive officers were underwater as of December 31, 2023.

-2022 Long-Term Equity-Based Compensation
+2023 Long-Term Equity-Based Compensation